 Dr Gregory Tilley: Well following a five year basic dental degree, there’s a minimum of two years’ practice, followed by a three year post graduate program.
 At the end of that time, the candidates are eligible to registered as a practicing specialist in Endodontics.
 So as well as a passion in Endodontics, and the science and art of Endodontics, you also need a passion and empathy for the patient because it can be a pain-staking procedure.
 Finally, all Endodontists need to be registered with the Dental Board of Australia as specialists in their field.
 Their names can be found on the Register, and anybody in Australia can check that Register to make sure that their particular Endodontist is in fact a registered specialist.

 Interviewer: That’s three good reasons to be treated by a specialist rather than a general dentist for any root canal therapy.

 Interviewer: And judging by the calibre of the Smile Solutions Endodontic Team, your patients are very fortunate.

 Dr Gregory Tilley: Yes that’s right.
 Having three Endodontists here means that the general dentists can refer their patients directly to the specialists without any delay.
 In many cases, they’re in severe pain, and the ability to treat them on the day is paramount.

 And at Smile Solutions, we have registered specialists in all fields of dentistry practicing under the one roof.
 So our patients are referred seamlessly from one specialist to another.
 It may be that following Endodontic treatment, they can be referred directly to a Prosthodontist, and then maybe even see an Orthodontist.
 So that’s both effective and efficient, as well as convenient and reassuring.

 Interviewer: Well thank you for taking time to speak to me today.

-Dr Greg Tilley: It’s been my pleasure, Christine.”
+Dr Gregory Tilley: It’s been my pleasure, Christine.”